 The global style in interior design really made its mark in recent years as travel restrictions clamped down across the world.
 People were looking for escapism, and today, they still are.
-When your home’s design theme mimics that of your favourite far-flung destination, or when your interiors bring the colours, patterns and shapes of a different culture into your everyday space, it gives you a chance to test your imagination.
+When your home’s design theme mimics that of your favorite far-flung destination, or when your interiors bring the colors, patterns and shapes of a different culture into your everyday space, it gives you a chance to test your imagination.

 Beige wallpaper certainly doesn’t need to be plain.
 It can be as exciting, awe-inspiring and multi-dimensional as you want it to be.
-This ‘Stonework Alhambra’ wall mural combines the soothing look of natural stone with intricate Spanish carvings, giving you a classic colour but a not-so-subtle design.
+This ‘Stonework Alhambra’ wall mural combines the soothing look of natural stone with intricate Spanish carvings, giving you a classic color but a not-so-subtle design.

 The greige-meets-beige wallpaper

 The truth is, greige has had its time.
 We’ve all been there, and we’ve all gone greige-mad with our décor at some point or another.
-But now the warmer colours are making their way back into the interior design world, and we’re returning to more classic hues.
+But now the warmer colors are making their way back into the interior design world, and we’re returning to more classic hues.

 But if like so many of us, your home is full of grey furnishings, upholstery and accessories, this ‘Inner City’ wallpaper could be the perfect halfway design.
-Bringing together different shades of grey, greige and mushroom with warm beiges, oatmeal and brown, it combines everyone’s favourite neutrals in one mural.
+Bringing together different shades of grey, greige and mushroom with warm beiges, oatmeal and brown, it combines everyone’s favorite neutrals in one mural.

 Chic beige marble

-The beige in this ‘Natural Effect Marble’ wallpaper is as natural as the colour beige comes.
+The beige in this ‘Natural Effect Marble’ wallpaper is as natural as the color beige comes.
 The mural exposes the raw markings of metamorphic rock, adding an organic feel to your décor.
 Marble as a material has been hugely popular in recent years, and marble wallpapers can bring instant luxe to the home while remaining affordable.